gelles-brandeis/tapqir/docs/source/install/colab.rst

 a Colab Pro account ($10 / month) may work.

 Colab notebooks start in a fresh environment and thus require Tapqir installation for each new start.
-New users should use `example notebook`_ in our `tutorial (make a link)` - which already contains the commands to install Tapqir.
+New users should use `example notebook`_ in our :doc:`tutorial </tutorials/part_ii_colab>` - which already contains the commands to install Tapqir.

 Installing Tapqir in a new notebook (Advanced)
 ----------------------------------------------